 This is excellent at binding the gas-forming byproducts of food in the gut.

 According to a study published in the American Journal of Gastroenterology, activated charcoal may prevent intestinal gas production after a typical gas-forming meal.

 Some individuals may also find activated charcoal effective in managing diarrhea, especially if caused by toxin overload.

 6. Great for Skin

-Found in most skin care products, activated charcoal is commonly used to treat acne and other skin ailments.
+Most skincare products contain it, and people commonly use it to treat acne and other skin ailments.
 By drawing out impurities and toxins from your skin, it helps you achieve a healthy glow!
 Better yet, activated charcoal is milder than chemical exfoliants.
 It won’t dry out your skin or leave it irritated.

-You can use activated charcoal on its own or with other ingredients like coconut oil, which also has cleansing properties.
+You can use it on its own or with other ingredients like coconut oil, which also has cleansing properties.
 The best part?
 You can make your own face mask at home using just three ingredients: 1 teaspoon of coconut oil (or another carrier oil), 1⁄2 teaspoon of powdered sugar, and 1⁄2 teaspoon of activated charcoal powder.
-Mix them together until you get a smooth paste that can be applied to your face (avoiding the eyes).
+Mix them until you form a smooth paste that you can apply to your face, avoiding the eyes.
 Leave on for 10 minutes before rinsing off with warm water.

 Follow up with a moisturizer if needed.
 This treatment will give you an extra boost of radiance after a long day.
 Just remember to wear sunscreen when using any kind of exfoliant!
 And as always, patch test new products before applying them all over your face.

 It can make your hair more manageable and prevent dandruff.
 According to a study published in the International Journal of Cosmetic Science, activated charcoal works as an effective treatment against dandruff caused by fungus due to its antifungal properties.